What is SBE?

 Communication with your Peers

-Each member receives “The SBE SIGNAL”, a quarterly publication providing news about SBE members and activities, technical issues and FCC filings of the Society.
+Each member receives “The SBE SIGNAL”, a quarterly publication providing news about SBE members and activities, technical issues, and FCC filings of the Society.

 Most SBE Members live near one of the more than 100 SBE Chapters located throughout the United States and abroad.
-Attending regular Chapter meetings keeps you up to date on the latest technology, while you establish a new network of friends within the local broadcast engineering community.
+Attending regular Chapter meetings keeps you up to date with the latest technology, while you establish a new network of friends within the local broadcast engineering community.

 Members can utilize informational and job listing services by using the SBE website.